RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

-sqlResultSetRowsLimit | Maximum number of rows to select from a table or query sqlTextPreviewMaxLength | Maximum size for text file shown in value panel (in bytes) sqlQueryTimeout| Maximum time (in seconds) for SQL query execution (including table data read) sqlBinaryPreviewMaxLength| Maximum size for binary file shown in value panel (in bytes)
+sqlResultSetRowsLimit | Maximum number of rows to select from a table or query sqlTextPreviewMaxLength | Maximum size for text file shown in value panel (in bytes) sqlQueryTimeout| Maximum time (in seconds) for SQL query execution (including table data read) sqlBinaryPreviewMaxLength| Maximum size for binary file (also affects JSON in the SQLite) shown in value panel (in bytes)

 #### Navigator settings